tk755/dotfiles/.bin/distro-setup/README.md

-# `distro-setup/` v.1.0

-This directory contains my scripts for automating the process of setting up and installing applications onto a fresh installation of Linux.

-## Distro Setup Process
+# New Distro Setup

-This is my step-by-step guide on how I set up a new installation of Linux.
+This is my step-by-step guide on how I set up a fresh installation of Linux.
+This directory contains scripts that automate various parts of the process.
+Note that you will need Internet connection.

 ### 1. Enable sudo